 If you are promoted to a new league, you have a small buffer so that you can't relegate straight away.
 If you lose too many games, you'll see a small yellow warning sign next to your rank.
 This tells you that your rank is at risk if you lose more games.
 If you continue to lose games, the sign changes to red.
 Then you are just before the demotion.
 After relegation, however, you don't start at 0LP, but at 75.

-The promo helper will also help you if you have just lost the promotion series to a new rank.
+The promo helper will also help you if you have just lost the promotion series to a new league.
 As soon as you get back into the promo, you will also receive a free win.

 What is MMR?